Long-tail Keywords Go a Long Way for Brands in Local Search

 Well written, focused long-form custom content provides notable SEO benefits and can also provide more opportunities to optimize for long-tail keywords.

 Don’t forget to optimize each visual and video element within your long-form content, as well.
-Use descriptive titles, captions or descriptions, and alt text for each element within your content to help search engines understand their relevance on various terms.
+Use descriptive titles, captions or descriptions, and alt text for each element within your content.
+This helps search engines understand their relevance on various terms.

 4. Keep an Ear to Voice Search

 Your local managers and owners may not yet have the expertise to capitalize on voice search optimization, but it’s a critical area you can’t afford to overlook.
-Voice search queries are prone to be long-tail, due to the differences in the way we speak what we want as opposed to typing it into a keyboard or mobile device.
+Voice search queries are prone to be long-tail.
+Ultimately, this is due to the differences in the way we speak versus typing into a keyboard or mobile device.

 Agencies and brands alike can standardize local optimization efforts and empower stakeholders across markets with Open Local tools built for scale.
-Help your locations incorporate more long-tail keywords into their local content to improve local search rankings, visibility and ultimately foot traffic into stores.
+Help your locations incorporate more long-tail keywords into their local content.
+This will improve local search rankings, visibility and ultimately foot traffic into stores as a result.

-Want to learn more?
+Want to learn more about local search strategy?
 Get a Free Local Audit from Rio SEO to discover the possibilities of what we can do for your brand and all of its locations.

 - Join our upcoming Webinar on Optimizing your GMB Listings and Reviews